Misfits-Rebels-Outcasts/Nodef/documentation/NodeBasedCompositingOnMobile.md

 Node-based Compositing is the process of combining multiple seemingly simple nodes to render and achieve a desirable result.
 This process has wide applications in the graphics software industry especially in procedural image generation, motion graphics, animation, 3D modelling, and visual effects VFX.

 The paradigm of a node-based tool involves linking basic media objects into a procedural map or node graph and then intuitively laying out each of the steps in a progression from input to output.
-Any parameters of a node from an earlier step can be modified with the outcome automatically generated, enabling one to achieve productivity through automation, and each of the nodes, being procedural in nature, can be easily reused, saving time and effort.
+Any parameters from an earlier step can be modified to affect the final outcome, with the results instantly being feedback to the user, and each of the nodes, being procedural in nature, can be easily reused, saving time and effort.

 To visualize what it looks like, the user interface of such a graphics software that is involved in making changes to multiple video/image source and then merging them together into one outcome is represented as a progression of steps in a node graph - Directed Acyclic Graph (DAG) is shown below: